pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 Lets look at the situation there.

+{% marginblock %}
+theme: Identify the Unnecessary
+{% endmarginblock %}
+## Tactic: "dep-reduction"
+{% marginblock %}
-## "dep-reduction" aka "eliminate upstream dependencies"  (theme: identify the unnecessary)
+aka "eliminate upstream dependencies"
+{% endmarginblock %}
+["dep-reduction"]: #Tactic:..dep-reduction.

 We have not yet changed anything about the crate graph as a whole.
 Technicaly, building `arty-e21` still builds 12 crates before starting